 All finishers will be awarded a Finisher's Medal.
-Awards will be given for First, Second, and Third place winners in each age group/male and female and each team.
-The awards will be presented after the race at Pioneer Park.
+Ribbons awarded to the First, Second, and Third place winners by age group male/female and each team in the run event and the walk event.
+The awards will be presented after the race at Crooked River Park.

-The event supports the Prineville Band of Brothers - "Veterans Helping Veterans".
+The event supports the Crook County Kids Club and the Prineville Chapter of the Band of Brothers - "Veterans Helping Veterans".

 (No refunds on pre-paid entry fees.)

-The run/walk events start at the historic Pioneer Park in downtown Prineville and takes you through residential neighborhoods, past the Prineville High School and out to Crooked River Park (Les Schwab Ball Fields) where you will transition to the bike.
+The run/walk events start at the Crooked River Park.
+The run will out and back to the Crooked River Park.
 The bike portion will take you south (paved highway) toward Prineville Reservoir beside the lush meadows and beautiful Crooked River.
-The bike portion, beginning at the Crooked River Park is a 20K out & back for the runners and a 5 mile out & back for the walkers, transition back at Crooked River Park to the final run/walk ending at Pioneer Park for food and awards.
+The bike portion, beginning at the Crooked River Park is a 20K out & back for the runners and a 5 mile out & back for the walkers; transitioning again at the Crooked River Park for the final run portion, out and back to the Park.

-The course is flat and fast with a few rollers.
+The course is flat and fast and the bike portion has a few rollers.

-Race packets will be available for pre-registered participants on Saturday, April 26th at Norm's Xtreme Fitness between 8:00 am and 4:00 pm.
+Race packets will be available for pre-registered participants on Friday, April 24th at Norm's Xtreme Fitness between 12 noon and 4:00 pm.
 Pre-registration packets may also be picked up on Race Day.